 The ‘Winnie the Pooh’ books and ‘Wind in the Willows’ illustrated by her father E H Shepard.
-See a catalogue of some of his work at http://www.medicigallery.co.uk/artists/Shepard.htm.
+A number of his works may be viewed on ArtNet: http://www.artnet.com/artists/ernest-h-shepard/

 Penelope Fitzgerald, her step daughter, became famous as a contemporary British novelist and biographer and was a Booker prize-winner in 1979.
 See http://www.guardian.co.uk/news/2000/may/03/guardianobituaries.books